Chandan-7-hash/E-Apple-store-dummy-/README.md

 # E-Apple-store-dummy-
-It is an ecommerce store of Apple products which is made using advanced Python concepts.
+It is an dummy E-commerce store of Apple products which is made using advanced Python concepts.